-The purpose behind this interview is that the consular wants to know more about the applicant aside of what the documents say about him or her and understand if the applicant wished to enter the US to study for real, or if there is any other reason behind their application.
+The interview is the most important part of your F1 visa application.
+This will be the make or break of your entire process of obtaining a US student visa.
+The purpose behind the F1 visa interview is that the consular officer wants to know more about you as an applicant aside of what the documents say about you and understand if you wish to enter the United States to study for real, or if there is any other reason behind their application.

-Therefore, an applicant must be prepared in advance about the interview.
-Aside of arriving in time, trying not to be nervous and wearing appropriate clothes, the applicant should also check about commonly asked questions and try to prepare answers prior to their interview.
+Therefore, you must be prepared in advance for the interview.
+Aside from arriving in time, trying not to be nervous and wearing appropriate clothes, you should also check about commonly asked questions and try to prepare answers prior to their interview.

-The consular officers usually ask similar questions to every F-1 visa candidate.
+The consular officers usually ask similar questions to every F1 visa candidate.
 This is in your favor since it helps you prepare in advance.
-Usually the interviewer asks the applicant questions related to their:
+Usually, the interviewer asks you questions related to your:

 - study plans